- Last updated: 06 November 2020

 Local community support groups

-In response to the coronavirus crisis, a number of local volunteer initiatives have been established around the country to support vulnerable or isolated people.
-Keep an eye out for groups in your area.
+A number of local volunteer initiatives have been established around the country to support vulnerable or isolated people.

 Other local groups are being set up using Nextdoor, a social networking app for neighbourhoods.
 You can sign up to the app to find local support groups in your area.